 1. A D NS Feelings of denial, anger, stress, and anxiety are common for a person who has just been diagnosed with cancer.
 2. A D NS Cancer is a disease that is best faced alone.
 3. A D NS Sharing stories of survival is an important part of the healing process.
 4. A D NS People who provide care for cancer patients may need periodic breaks to maintain their own emotional and physical health.
-5. A D NS Systemic treatments travel through the bloodstream, reaching cancer cells all over the body.
+5. A D NS It is important for caregivers to put their emotions aside while caring for cancer patients.